36+ Best Trails for Cross Country Skiing in Michigan

 Start around Battle Creek where you can visit the Leila Arboretum.
 In the wintertime, the Arboretum offers access to hilly terrain, perfect for skiing.
 You should also visit Woodland Park and Nature Preserve within the city of Battle Creek, which features about five miles of trails and plenty of natural beauty.

-Hudson Mills Metropark in Dexter has 12 miles of trails and an activity center with a heated lounge.
-For another unique experience, check out Huron Meadows Metropark Trail, which has a 1K loop covered with man-made snow all year along.
-They also have 15 miles of groomed trails.
+Hudson Mills Metropark in Dexter has 3 miles of trails and an activity center with a heated lounge.
+For another unique experience, check out Huron Meadows Metropark Trail in Brighton, which has a 1.5-mile loop covered with man-made snow all winter long.
+They also have 13.5 miles of groomed natural trails.

 Chelsea Michigan Cross Country Ski Trails